redhat-cop/openshift-toolkit/custom-dashboards/README.md

 # grafana-custom
 Custom Grafana for OpenShift 3.11

 By default OpenShift 3.11 Grafana is a read-only instance.
 Many organizations may want to add new custom dashboards.
 This custom grafana will interact with existing Prometheus and will also add all out-of-the-box dashboards plus few more interesting dashboards which may require from day to day operation.
-Custom Grafana pod uses OpenShift oAuth to authenticate users and assigns "Admin" role to all users so that users can create their own dashboards for additional monittoring.
+Custom Grafana pod uses OpenShift oAuth to authenticate users and assigns "Admin" role to all users so that users can create their own dashboards for additional monitoring.

 * Clone the repository and switch into the directory.
 Log in as a cluster-admin user and switch to openshift-monitroing project:
 ```